Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/ios-sdk.md

 ##### `preInsert`

-This pre-inserts a value or values to a user property, if it doesn't exist in the user property yet.
-Preinsert means inserting the value(s) at the beginning of a given list.
-If the user property doesn't have a value set yet, it's initialized to an empty list before the new values are pre inserted.
+This preinserts a value or values to a user property at the beginning of the array, if it doesn't exist in the user property yet.
+If the user property doesn't have a value set yet, it's initialized to an empty list before the new values are preinserted.
  If the user property has an existing value, nothing is inserted.

 === "Objective-C"